jakejarvis/kitboga-bank/readme.md

 css file in a folder like this: /themes/<yourtheme>/template.css

 At this time I am not looking to update the html, though i may work with the community to do this in the future.

+Your themes on separate branches will be reviewed by the community and may be used on stream so please only include code / images you have the rights to use and are able to give me (kitboga) the rights to broadcast and use.

+Thanks :)